lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 1. **Validation.** CNFs shall be delivered with a series of automated tests that can be used to validate the CNF operation on the spot in
    CSP’s context.
     1. This validation shall count as only relevant one, preceding any pre-validation or lack of it.
-    1. The validation shall assure that all artifacts are passing strict linters to prove that portability is assured.
+    1. The validation shall ensure that all artifacts are passing strict linters to prove that portability is assured.
     1. It shall serve as a condition for support and SLA.
     1. The validation shall be a continuous process and shall be instantly done on any change be it on CNF or on the infrastructure side.
-    1. The validation tests  shall cover CNF basic functionality, lifecycle and disaster recovery
+    1. The validation tests  shall cover CNF basic functionality, lifecycle, and disaster recovery

 1. **Automation.** CNF deployment and configuration shall be fully automated (“everything as a code”) and done exclusively with declarative cloud native mechanisms like GitOps.